Multi-modal Text Recognition Networks: Interactive Enhancements between Visual and Semantic Features

 To interactively combine LM and VM, multi-modal recognizers are also introduced~\cite{JVSR,VisionLAN}.
-Bhunia \etal~\cite{JVSR} propose a multi-stage decoder referring to visual features multiple times to enhance semantic features.
-Specifically, it is based on an RNN-attention decoder with multi-stages where each stage generates output sequence and visual features are employed for updating each hidden state.
+JVSR~\cite{JVSR} proposes a multi-stage decoder referring to visual features multiple times to enhance semantic features.
+Specifically, it is based on an RNN-attention decoder with multi-stages where each stage generates an output sequence and visual features are employed for updating each hidden state.
 Since the decoder takes a hidden state as an input, the visual feature can iteratively enhance the semantic features.
 Concurrently, VisionLAN~\cite{VisionLAN} proposes a language-aware visual mask that refers to semantic features for enhancing the visual features.
 Given a masking position of the word, the masking module occludes corresponding visual feature maps of the character region at the training phase.
-Inspired by Bhunia \etal~\cite{JVSR} and VisionLAN~\cite{VisionLAN}, we explore the multiple combinations of multi-modal processes and propose the framework that can bidirectionally refine visual and semantic features by referring to each other.
+The previous multi-modal recognizers focus on one modality for final prediction and they utilize the other modality to improve their chosen one.
+In contrast, we explore the multiple combinations of multi-modal processes and propose MATRN which conducts both bi-directional enhancements.